survivejs/webpack-book/manuscript/output/01_targets.md

 ## Conclusion

 Webpack supports targets beyond the web.
-Based on this you can say name "webpack" is an understatement considering its capabilities.
+Based on this, you can say name "webpack" is an understatement considering its capabilities.

 To recap: